-Transgender Women and Urinary Health
+Transgender Women & Urinary Health

 When beginning hormone therapy, they often take high levels of estradiol medications as well as anti-androgens (spironolactone and finasteride are the typical beginning medications).
 These medications target the lower urinary reproductive system by blocking testosterone production.

 One of the leading side effects associated with estradiol and anti-androgen medications is issues with the prostate.
 Removal of the testes in addition to estrogen therapy can decrease the risk for benign prostatic hyperplasia (BPH), also known as an enlarged prostate.
 This form of treatment can also help minimize the potential for urinary tract symptoms that often accompany BPH, including urinary frequency or urgency, nocturia, and incomplete emptying of the bladder.

-Transgender Men and Urinary Health
+Transgender Men & Urinary Health

 Transgender men, or individuals who were assigned female at birth, often begin the transition process by taking high levels of testosterone.
 Testosterone medications act to block ovarian function, which in turn decreases estrogen levels.
 While this is an effective method to change outward appearance, there are side effects that individuals should be aware of before they begin to take hormone supplements.
 Side effects of testosterone therapies include vaginal dryness, urinary urgency, pelvic pain, and urinary tract infections (UTIs).
-While these side effects may not be eliminated completely, there are ways to help minimize them and make the individual more comfortable.
+While these side effects may not be eliminated completely, there are ways to help minimize them and make the individual more comfortable.</p>

-Personal products like bubble bath, highly perfumed soaps, lubricants, etc. can exacerbate vaginal dryness and irritation and should be avoided, if possible.
+Personal products like bubble baths, highly perfumed soaps, lubricants, etc. can exacerbate vaginal dryness and irritation and should be avoided, if possible.

 A few natural lubricant options are coconut oil, aloe vera, and vitamin E.

 Staying hydrated raises your body’s overall moisture levels.
 This is key to easing vaginal dryness and decreasing your chances of frequent urinary tract infections (UTIs).

 Some individuals have found that probiotics help alleviate vaginal dryness.
 However, it is important to talk with your healthcare provider about the best way to introduce probiotics into your routine.

 Dysfunctional voiding occurs when there is inconsistent coordination between the bladder and the urethra.
 Signs of voiding dysfunction include frequent urination, urinary urgency, and the inability to completely empty the bladder.
 Whether you are experiencing symptoms or not, regularly seeing a pelvic floor therapist can be very beneficial in resolving issues ranging from painful intercourse to incontinence issues.

 Gender Confirmation Surgery

 There are multiple surgeries available to individuals who elect to surgically transition their gender.
 As with any surgical procedure, there are risks, and it is important to consult with your healthcare provider on any questions you have about potential complications.
 It should also be noted that not all transgender people choose to, or can afford to, undergo medical procedures that will be listed below, and this is perfectly fine.

-Transgender men have several options when it comes to surgically affirming their gender identity.
+Transgender men have several options when it comes to surgically affirm their gender identity.
 Two of the procedures, often referred to as ‘bottom surgeries,’ are a metoidioplasty and a phalloplasty.
 Metoidioplasties or phalloplasties are surgical procedures by which a penis is constructed.

-Metoidioplasty: a procedure that involves changing the clitoris into a penis.
+Metoidioplasty: A procedure that involves changing the clitoris into a penis.
 During this procedure, the surgeon will also perform a vaginectomy, removing the vagina.
 This procedure is different from a phalloplasty in that it only creates a micropenis and will not enable the individual to stand while urinating.

-Phalloplasty: a procedure in which grafted skin (often from the thigh or arm) is used to construct a neopenis.
+Phalloplasty: A procedure in which grafted skin (often from the thigh or arm) is used to construct a neopenis.
 A lengthening of the urethra is required to allow for urination through the neopenis.
 Potential complications with phalloplasties are the development of urinary stenosis or fistulas, which can increase the risk for urinary tract infections (UTIs), as well as the possibility that an intermittent catheter will be required to keep the urethra intact.

 Toileting Technique Options